toradex/tcb-env-setup/README.md

                          Meaning some torizoncore-builder commands will require additional directories to be passed as arguments.
                          By default with this flag excluded torizoncore-builder is setup with Docker volumes.

+- `-s`                   (s)torage directory.
+                         Internal directory that TorizonCore Builder should use to keep its state information.
+                         If this flag was not set, the "storage" Docker volume will be used.

 - `-h`                   (h)elp
                          Prints usage information.